-Texas getting first immigrant lockup built under Trump
+Texas getting first immigrant center built under Trump

 - Skier killed in Snoqualmie Pass avalanche remembered as ‘true educator’

-GEO is ICE’s second-largest private prison contractor.
-GEO said on a February investor call that it has approximately 3,000 empty beds nationwide.
-The company plans to build the new center instead of repurposing its unused capacity.
+Takei said the new facility’s location was also striking, given that GEO already operates the 1,517-bed Joe Corley immigrant detention center in the same small town.

+“Frankly this surprises me … This raises the question both of how much ICE is actually planning to expand its already enormous detention system and where they’re going to get the money for all this,” Takei said.
+“ICE has a pretty limited amount of money and they can’t fund expanding detention in 2017 unless Congress passes supplemental appropriations.”

-GEO referred questions to ICE, which didn’t immediately return requests for comment.
+GEO referred all questions to ICE, which did not return requests for comment.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.